rohin-garg/Apps/CoronavirusMapApp/README.md

-### Application Features
+### Application Overview

-Logs your location wherever you go
+1. Logs your location wherever you go.
-Allows you to use contact tracing to prevent coronavirus before it happens Protects privacy by only detecting registered users’ locations Connection to a SQL Database to seamlessly and securely manage all users’ data, through a central server Map integration
+2. Allows you to use contact tracing to alert potential coronavirus exposures as early as possible.
+3. Protects privacy by only detecting registered users’ locations.
+4. Connection to a SQL Database to seamlessly and securely manage all users’ data, through a central server.
+5. Map integration.

+### Core Features

+#### History

+Displays users' past locations, for as many days as they choose to view.

+#### Near Me

+Allows users to view infections within a certain radius of their preffered location, which can be configured in settings.

+#### Report Infection

+Allows users to report positive test resuls for COVID-19.
+This is used to alert other users have been in the same location as the person who tested positive.

+#### Search

+Allows you to look at infections at any area.
+This can be used to determine if a specific location is safe to go to.

+#### Circle

+Allows users to build a circle with their friends and family.
+They can find out if any of their loved ones has tested positive or could have been exposed.

+#### Resources

+Provides additional information and resources about precautions and other activies that people should partake in during this outbreak.

+#### Settings

+Allows users to manage their personal information, including account details and preffered locations

 ### Technologies Used
 1. Android